Financial Poise

 FDNS site visits can be used to verify information about an employer-sponsored visa application, such as:

-• Specifics on the sponsoring employer and the sponsored employee;
+• Specifics on the sponsoring employer and the sponsored employee.

 In the past, USCIS had stated that it conducts random compliance visits in addition to for-cause visits based on previously detected fraud.

+Current USCIS guidance says that petitioners are randomly selected for site visits after USCIS adjudicates their petitions.
+However, anecdotally we have seen an increase in site visits for the reasons mentioned above.
 Notwithstanding the three scenarios outlined above, it is important to note that any employer can be selected for a random site employer visit per USCIS policy.

-3. How are Site Visits Conducted?
+How Are Site Visits Conducted?

 If selected for a site visit, employers and employees can anticipate the following from the FDNS officer: